With You, Without You: Synopsis

 Sarathsiri, a man in his mid-forties, runs a pawn shop from his two-storied building in a remote town surrounded by tea plantations.
 He broods, rarely talks, and in his spare time intently watches professional wrestling on TV.

 One day, Selvi, a young woman, lands at his pawn shop with a fistful of worthless trinkets and keeps coming back.
 Sarathsiri is intrigued by her and through his maid Lakshmi finds out that Selvi, a Tamil Christian is originally from Kilinochchi, an ethnic civil war stricken area of northern Sri Lanka.
-Her parents have sent her to this up country area of central Sri Lanka to save her life.
-Sarathsri gets to know that an older widowed businessman has asked for Selvi's hand in marriage and immediately rushes in to declare his own desire to marry her.
+Her parents have sent her to this area of central Sri Lanka to save her life.
+Sarathsiri learns that an older widowed businessman has asked for Selvi's hand in marriage and immediately rushes in to declare his own desire to marry her.
 She accepts and they get married.

 Once at home, Sarathsiri teaches her the basics of pawning business and tells her of his dream to own a tea plantation.
 However, he remains aloof, cold and unresponsive to Selvi who it seems is blossoming after the marriage.
 One day they go to see a South Indian Tamil movie at a local theatre.
 Selvi who has never seen a movie on a big screen is visibly happy.
 Sarathsiri, however, is his dour self and says it was a waste of money.
-While Selvi exudes a warmth and happiness, Sarathsri remains engrossed in his pawnshop and the wrestling bouts on TV.
+While Selvi exudes a warmth and happiness, Sarathisri remains engrossed in his pawnshop and the wrestling bouts on TV.

-One day out of the blue, an old friend of Sarathsri appears at his door.
-Sarathsri drags his friend out for a drink, they return late at night drunk, and have an argument.
+One day out of the blue, an old friend of Sarathsiri appears at his door.
+Sarathsiri drags his friend out for a drink, they return late at night drunk, and have an argument.
 In the morning while Sarathsiri is asleep Selvi goes downstairs to answer a knock on the door.
 Gamini (the friend) is awake and asks Selvi to forgive him for barging in unannounced.
 Selvi discovers through Gamini that Sarathsiri is an ex Sri Lankan army soldier.